fernandoAlonsoV/Fibonacci_Rest_API/README.md

 - I think i could implement some test cases to know where's brocken the app and develop faster
 - I think i could show the result using Async/Await functions in the client side
 - I think i could create an SPA to make it visualizing attractive
+- I think i could show some error messages  in case the user provide some bad requests

 #### Other considerations :